withoutboats/rfcs/text/0000-async_await.md

 This is left as an unresolved question to find another solution or decide which of these is least bad.

-## `for await` and processing streams
+## `for await` and processing `Stream`s

-Another extension left out of the RFC for now is the ability to process streams using a for loop.
+Another extension left out of the RFC for now is the ability to process `Stream`s using a for loop.
 One could imagine a construct like `for await`, which takes an `IntoStream` instead of an `IntoIterator`:

 ```rust
 for await value in stream {